Young People Tell Us Why They’re Having Less Sex

 There are a lot of reasons I waited until I was 23 to have sex.
 Actually, “waited” is a misleading term.
 Because waiting implies some kind of withholding or restraint—a starvation of sorts.
 I just thought I had better things to do than mattress-dance with guys I only half-liked.
 I’m not trying to get on a feminist high horse here but growing up I was told that, as a young woman, I had more opportunity than any generation of broads before me.
 I put a lot of pressure on myself to make use of that opportunity, to prioritize school and extracurriculars over boys so that I could appease the amorphous feminist visionary who followed me through daily life, much like the ghost of a dead relative.

-Of course, my celibacy was also encouraged by health class presentations in which the nurse thrust her meter stick towards the projector screen to show us what gonorrhoea looked like under 300X magnification, and how genital warts the size of Brussels sprouts would take over our bodies.
+Of course, my celibacy was also encouraged by health class presentations in which the nurse thrust her meter stick towards the projector screen to show us what gonorrhea looked like under 300X magnification, and how genital warts the size of brussel sprouts would take over our bodies.
 They weren’t teaching STI awareness; they were instilling stigma.
 Like many young women, I was (and still am) plagued by the idea of accidental pregnancy—something Drew Barrymore in Riding in Cars With Boys told us would ruin prom, crush our career dreams, and emotionally destroy our fathers.

 Whichever way you look at it, relationships—and our relationships to relationships—look a lot different than they did 30, 20, or even 10 years ago.
 We meet on apps.
 We date people overseas.
 We’re embracing non-monogamy.
 And while a liberal shift in our culture, the seeming limitlessness of online hookups, and increased acceptance of non-heteronormative sex may make it seem like we are embracing our inner bunnies and going at it more than ever, recent research shows exactly the opposite.